govau/service-manual/content/user-research/find-user-research-participants/bias.md

 - where you do the research
 - the method you use to recruit your users

 Limit this risk by using a variety of research activities and recruitment approaches.
 For example, don't just rely on interviews in Discovery stage.
-Do some contextual research with with users of existing services.
+Do some contextual research with users of existing services.

 If you’re using an agency make sure they include a range of participants.
 For example:
 - people with different levels of digital and literacy skill